hhu-propra2-ws18/abschlussprojekt-makeitlookeasy/documentation/documentation.md

 Person with a User, a one-to-one relation is provided.

 ## Controller

 ### ArticleController
 The `ArticleController` maps requests to show, create, save, update and deactivate articles.

 ### CaseController
 The `CaseController` maps requests to book and buy articles and create corresponding cases.
-In Addition it maps accept and declines cases, accept case returnes and writes reviews.
+In Addition it maps accept and declines cases, accept case returns and writes reviews.

 ### ChatController
 The in essence the `ChatController` maps the received chat messages to the endpoints of the Spring `MessageBroker`.

 ### ConflictController
 The `conflictController` maps requests to open a conflict and allows admins to view all existing conflicts and decide who receives the deposit.